 The route to Shipleys: Nancy has a degree in business studies and accounting from Edinburgh University.
 She began her career by joining HM Customs & Excise in the early 1980's.
 Based at a number of locations including Kennington VAT office and Southwark Excise in South London, the Solicitor’s Office in Central London, and the Accountant and Comptroller General’s office in Southend she worked as a management accountant, management consultant and also as part of a compliance team visiting local businesses.
 She then joined the BBC for some eight years where she had a combined VAT and tax compliance and advisory role, and also represented the Beeb at meetings of the European Broadcasting Union.
 Nancy joined Shipleys in 1999 and became a principal in 2008.

-Memberships: CIMA, Fellow of The Association of Tax Technicians, CIOT (with BBC - not the VAT route) and a representative for the Association of Taxation Technicians on the EU VAT Forum, Volunteer member of the ATT VAT sub-committee and ATT Council Member.
+Memberships: CIMA, Fellow of The Association of Tax Technicians, CIOT (with BBC - not the VAT route), Representative for the Association of Taxation Technicians on the EU VAT Forum, Volunteer member of the ATT VAT sub-committee and ATT Council Member.

 Aim: "To help clients navigate the shark infested waters of VAT"

 Most entertaining deal or case:

 "Back in my Customs days I made disparaging comments about some art which was being sealed for export.
 I later realised the artist was Don Van Vliet - also known as Captain Beefheart, for those old enough to remember!"

 "More recently I met with the accountant to a financial services business who needed some help with specialist VAT planning.
 I finished up taking afternoon tea with the business owners at their country estate.
 We had to wait at the gates to the estate for a plane to land on the runway in the garden!"